ten3roberts/flax/guide/src/fundamentals/relations.md

 This allows forming hierarchies such as *parent-child* relations for transforms and UI, as well as arbitrary graphs.

+See the [`child_of`](https://docs.rs/flax/latest/flax/components/fn.child_of.html) relation for an example of a parent-child relation which uses the parent entity as the relation's *target*.

 Relations are most easily declared using the [component](https://docs.rs/flax/latest/flax/macro.component.html) macro, but can be constructed dynamically as well.
 See [dynamic_components](../diving_deeper/dynamic_components.md)